featherhawk essences

 Why do they contain alcohol?

 Alcohol is used to stabilize and preserve the essences.
 Brandy was used by Dr. Bach, and is the traditional stabilizer.
-In the featherhawk line, Brandy is used in the majority of the essences, although the Essential Soulutions are stabilized with Vodka.
-Alcohol gives the essences an indefinite shelf-life as long as they do not become contaminated with dirt or saliva.
+In the featherhawk line, Vodka is the alcohol of choice.
+It gives the essences an indefinite shelf-life as long as they do not become contaminated with dirt or saliva.
 If you drop a dropper, for example, or it if touches your mouth or tongue, rinse it well under hot water before putting it back into the bottle.

 What if I want to avoid alcohol?

 You can choose an alcohol-free stabilizer at no extra charge.
-It's made from an infusion of Red Shiso herb blended with a touch of vinegar.
+The one featherhawk uses is made from an infusion of Red Shiso herb blended with a touch of vinegar.
 On the website there is a drop-down menu for each essence where you can indicate your preference when you place your order.
-If you order by phone, fax or email, be sure to mention that you want red shiso.
-[Top]
+If you order by phone or email, be sure to mention that you want red shiso.

-It is rich in vitamins A, B2, C, Chlorophyll, iron and calcium, and it contains linoleic acid, which has the ability to dissolve cholesterol.
-Because it does not have a strong fragrance, it is safe to take with all natural remedies including homeopathics.
+It is rich in vitamins A, B2, C, chlorophyll, iron and calcium, and it contains linoleic acid, which has the ability to dissolve cholesterol.
+Even though it is in the mint family, it does not have a strong fragrance so it's safe to take with all natural remedies including homeopathics.

 Can I take essences if I'm also taking herbs or getting body work?